ediz-genc/mefit-frontend/README.md

 - Now in the system variables go to the path and click the edit button.
 - Click the New button.
 - Now add the following path: %JAVA_HOME%\bin

+#### Setting environment variables
+##### The following environment variables are needed by the application
+  * meFit_env : either "dev" or "prod", depending on the environment you want to use.
+This variable sets what application.properties file to be loaded and used.
+  * meFit_db : URL for postgresql database.
+  * db_user : username for user for postgresql database.
+  * db_pw : password for user for postgresql database.

 1. **Clone the Repository**: Clone this Git repository to your local machine using Git or your preferred version control tool as shown above.